goldbattle/esp8266_thermostat/ReadMe_V2.md

 * Web-based interface for thermostat
 * Integrates with [Ecowitt GW1000](https://www.ecowitt.com/shop/goodsDetail/16) gateway sensors
 * Selection of what temperature "device" to cool to
-* Historical record of how long AC / Heat / Fan was on
+* Historical record of how long Cool / Heat / Fan was on
 * Historical sensor information (only one is shown on stats page for now)
-* 24 schedule of what device, temp, and fan status should be
+* 24 hour schedule of what device, temp, and fan status should be
 * Settings page for changing and saving configuration
 * Access point mode for easy setup (CSS styling needs to be fixed still)
 * Day and night CSS style mode for easy viewing